dalexhd/SteamSpeak/CONTRIBUTING.md

 ## Online one-click setup for contributing

 You can use Gitpod (a free, online, VS Code-like IDE) for contributing.
-With a single click it will launch a workspace with a running TeamSpeak3 test server.
+With a single click it will launch a workspace:
+  - run `make config`
+  - edit `src/backend/config` config files
+  - run `npm run start:frontend`
+  - run `npm run start:backend`

 So that you can start contributing straight away.